marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
- 6+ years of mixed methods research on human behavior, cognitive science, and decision-making.
+ I have 6+ years of mixed methods research to understand human behavior and decisions..
 I currently work in the Penn Computational Cognitive Neuroscience lab where we integrate behavioral studies, neuroimaging, and neural networks to understand how people and make predictions about how people learn and remember.
 I am seeking an internship in research/UX research/data science in Summer 2023.

 Learning doesn't always come easy.
+We all have times where it feels harder to pay attention.
 What factors help or hurt learning?
+How about the time of day and how well we slept?
+What about multi-tasking affect learning and attention?
+How about CO2 levels in the air or even lemon essential oils?

 {{< icon name="download" pack="fas" >}} Here's my most up-to-date{{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.